thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

    ![](images/308610c9a49892e5dce42bb7c99a5f0b.png)

-1. Wait for the **Rule Check** to run.
+1. Wait for the Rule Check to run.

-1. At the “Microsoft Update” step, check **Use Microsoft Update to check for updates (recommended)** unless your software update process does not utilize automatic updates from Microsoft and click **Next**.
+1. In the “Microsoft Update” window, check **Use Microsoft Update to check for updates (recommended)** unless your software update process does not utilize automatic updates from Microsoft.

+1. Click **Next**.

    ![](images/6c928084c2ef8dfc468a13e7446d859f.png)

 1. At the “Product Updates” step leave all defaults and click **Next**.

-1. Wait for the “Install Setup Files” step to complete.
-Check that all operations pass (with the exception of Windows Firewall, which may return a warning status since the database will not be accessed from outside the firewall).
-The “Install Rules” screen (below) will appear upon completion.
-When the installation is successful, click **Next**.
+1. As the setup files are installing, check that all operations pass.
+You can ignore warnings from Windows Firewall, because the database will not be accessed from outside the firewall.
+When the setup files are successfully installed, the “Install Rules” screen (below) appears.

+1. Click **Next**.

    ![](images/762e14535ac0b29b8ee198aac1be2132.png)

-   The only feature in “Feature Selection” necessary for Secret Server is “Database Engine Services” (see screenshot below).
-Unless you are using Geo-Replication (this is not in scope for Common Criteria standards) you can leave everything else unchecked and leave the directory locations unchanged
+   In the “Feature Selection” window, make sure the box is checked next to “Database Engine Services” (see screenshot below).
+Unless you are using Geo-Replication (which is outside the scope for Common Criteria standards) you can leave everything else unchecked, and leave the directory locations unchanged.

 1. Click **Next**.

    ![](images/db97f624542b084461ca6a55092192ec.png)

-1. At the “Instance Configuration” step, leave “Default instance” selected and click **Next**.
+1. In the “Instance Configuration” window, leave “Default instance” selected and click **Next**.

    ![](images/f0031097cd5c48bdf9de993669d7b9a6.png)

-1. At the “Server Configuration” step, (screenshot below) leave the defaults and click **Next**.
+1. In the “Server Configuration” window, (screenshot below) leave the defaults and click **Next**.

    ![](images/82a3f2bd56f706439e87335b0246a91a.png)

-1. At the “Database Engine Configuration” step, make sure that **Windows authentication mode** is selected in the “Server Configuration” tab.
-Scroll down and add at least one Local Windows or Active Directory user or group in “Specify SQL Server administrators.”
-Click the **Add Current User** button to find and then **Add** the Administrator account.
+1. In the “Database Engine Configuration” window on the “Server Configuration” tab, make sure **Windows authentication mode** is selected.
+In the “Specify SQL Server administrators” section, add at least one Local Windows or Active Directory administrative user or group by clicking the **Add Current User** button, selecting a user, then clicking **Add**.

    ![](images/57916221f804192e56930cfed8232515.png)

-   You can leave the options in the remaining tabs at their default values or change the file locations in the “Data Directories” and “TempDB” tabs if you wish to store the database and log data in a different drive or directory.
-Click **Next**.
+   On the remaining tabs you can leave the default settings or if you prefer, you can change the file locations in the “Data Directories” and “TempDB” tabs to store the database and log data in a specific drive or directory.

+1. Click **Next**.

-1. Wait for the setup wizard to progress to the “Ready to Install” step and click **Install**.
+1. Wait for the setup wizard to progress.
+When the "Ready to Install” window appears, click **Install**.

    ![](images/6b56c86edbcf7e19316cad01d44ef9aa.png)

-1. Wait for the installation to complete.
-This may take several minutes.
-Click **Close**.
+1. The installation may take several minutes.
+When it finishes, click **Close**.

 >**Note**: you may need to reboot the computer before proceeding.

 ### Installing SQL Server Management Studio

-1. Back in the “SQL Server Installation Center” window, click **Installation** then **Install SQL Server Management Tools**
+1. Back in the “SQL Server Installation Center” window, click **Installation** on the left and click **Install SQL Server Management Tools** on the right.

    ![](images/45eaf3fe53c0f08bb01265dfd889fe18.png)

-1. Wait for the web page to load then click the **Download SQL Server Management Studio 17.6** link *(note: actual version \# may be different if a newer version is available).*
+1. When the web page loads, click the **Download SQL Server Management Studio 17.6** link *(note: actual version \# may be different if a newer version is available).*

-   >**Note**: You may need to ‘enable downloads’ in your browser security settings to download this file.*
+   >**Note**: You may need to enable downloads in your browser security settings to download this file.

-1. After the download is complete, click **Run** (if using Internet Explorer to download the file; if using a different browser, follow the conventions for that browser to run the file or open the download folder and run the file).
+1. After the download is complete, open the download folder and run the setup file.
+If you are using Internet Explorer, just click **Run**.

-1. Click **Install** when the SQL Server Management Studio installer starts.
+1. When the SQL Server Management Studio installer starts, click **Install**.

    ![](images/4e8d5d9580c18dba6bd700adbf159f76.png)

-1. Wait for the installer to complete.
-This may take several minutes.
+1. The installation might take several minutes.
 When the installation has completed, click **Restart** if prompted.
 Otherwise, click **Close** and then close “SQL Server Installation Center.”

    ![](images/4e7f228e54059609ea59282bb82aa61e.png)